Your Bank's Board of Directors is pleased to present the Report on its Business andOperations for the 3nancial year ended March 31 2021.

 The Board of Directors hereby declares and con3rms that:

 a.
 In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

 b.
-The Directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Bank at the end of the 3nancial year and of theprofit and loss of the Bank for that period;
+The Directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Bank at the end of the 3nancial year and of theProfit and loss of the Bank for that period;

 d.
 The Directors had prepared the annual accounts on a going concern basis;

 e.
 The Directors had laid down internal 3nancial controls to be followed by the Bankand that such internal 3nancial controls are adequate and were operating effectively; and

-Your Bank's Board of Directors is sincerely grateful to the Government of IndiaReserve Bank of India (RBI) all other statutory/ regulatory authorities and LifeInsurance Corporation of India (LIC) for their valuable co-operation and guidance.
-TheBoard also acknowledges with gratitude the co-operation and support received fromvarious State Governments and other banks/ 3nancial institutions.
+Your Bank's Board of Directors is sincerely grateful to the GoI the RBI all otherstatutory/ regulatory authorities and the LIC for their valuable cooperation and guidance.The Board also acknowledges with gratitude the co-operation and support received fromvarious State Governments and other banks/ 3nancial institutions.
 The Board thanks variousmultilateral institutions and international banks/ institutions for their support.
 TheBoard takes this opportunity to put on record its deep sense of gratitude to its loyalshareholders and customers for extending their support during the year and looks forwardto their continued association in the years ahead.
 The Board appreciates the sincere anddevoted services rendered by its entire staff and highly values their commitment towardsthe Bank.

-|[Samuel Joseph Jebaraj] ||[Rakesh Sharma] |
+|[Suresh Khatanhar] ||[Samuel Joseph Jebaraj] ||[Rakesh Sharma] |

-|Deputy Managing Director ||Managing Director & CEO |
+|Deputy Managing Director ||Deputy Managing Director ||Managing Director & CEO |